Fairfield, Connecticut: Revolutionary War

 When the American Revolutionary War began in the 1770s, Fairfielders were caught in the crisis as much as, if not more than, the rest of their neighbors in Connecticut.
 In a predominantly Tory section of the colony, the people of Fairfield were early supporters of the cause for independence.
 Throughout the war, a constant battle was being fought across the Long Island Sound as Loyalists from British-controlled Long Island raided the coast in whaleboats and privateers.
 Gold Selleck Silliman, whose home still stands on Jennings Road, was put in charge of the coastal defenses.

 In the spring of 1779, Silliman was kidnapped from his home by Loyalist raiders in preparation for a British raid on Fairfield County.
-His wife, Mary Silliman watched from their home as, on the morning of July 7, 1779, approximately 2,000 British troops landed on Fairfield Beach near Pine Creek Point and invaded the town; the force proceeded to burn Fairfield due to the town's support for Patriot cause.
-A decade later, President George Washington noted that after traveling through Fairfield that "the destructive evidence of British cruelty are yet visible both in Norwalk and Fairfield; as there are the chimneys of many burnt houses standing in them yet".
+His wife, Mary Silliman watched from their home as, on the morning of July 7, 1779, approximately 2,000 British troops landed on Fairfield Beach near Pine Creek Point; the force proceeded to burn Fairfield due to the town's support for Patriot cause.
+A decade later, President George Washington noted that after traveling through Fairfield that "the destructive evidence of British cruelty are [sic] yet visible both in Norwalk and Fairfield; as there are the chimneys of many burnt houses standing in them yet".